 Touch screen or no touch screen?
 Many laptops now have touch-screen displays to make the most of Windows 8's interface, but they cost more than non-touch models.
 You can certainly use Windows 8 without a touch screen, and some very good laptops omit the touch screen to lower the price.
 For those who want to forgo learning a new interface, some laptops -- especially business-centric choices -- are still available with Windows 7 either standard or as an option.

 Glossy or matte display?
 Many new laptops have a glossy display, which makes graphics and movies look saturated but can give off glare, especially outside or in an office environment.
-Most business laptops offer an anti-glare or matte display, but that option isn't as common as it used to be.
+If you regularly work under bright lights, look for a laptop with an anti-glare or matte display.

 How big of a hard drive should you get?
 The short answer is to get the biggest hard drive you can afford; photo, music and video files take up a lot of space.
 Adding a larger hard drive when you configure a system is a worthwhile upgrade if you collect media files.
 You can't put an additional internal hard drive into most laptops, so allowing room for growth can be a good investment.

-Some ultraportable laptops have only a very small solid-state drive (SSD).
-SSDs open applications and boot up Windows much faster than mechanical hard drives, but they cost much more than traditional drives and often provide less storage capacity.
+Many laptops now ship with solid-state drives (SSDs).
+SSDs open applications and boot up Windows much faster than mechanical hard drives, but they cost more than traditional drives and often provide less storage capacity.
 Some laptops offer an SSD for fast boot-up and access to most-used files and programs, plus a high-capacity mechanical hard drive for holding larger files and deep storage.
 Big SSDs are available on some laptops, but on those with only a small SSD, options to store files "to the cloud" can be valuable.

 What about wireless connectivity?
 Just about all laptops come with integrated Wi-Fi.
 Some also provide built-in or optional access to cell phone carrier wireless networks, but a separate data plan is required.
 Some laptops include technology such as WirelessHD, Miracast or Intel's WiDi to stream content in HD to a compatible TV, or one equipped with a third-party adapter or receiver.
 Bluetooth is another common feature.